Richard Webber: Storylines

-At the start of the fifth season, Richard starts to deal with the fact that Seattle Grace's surgical program ranking has been suffering.
+At the start of Season 5, Richard starts to deal with the fact that Seattle Grace's surgical program ranking has been suffering.
 Determined to repair his hospital's reputation, he has become determined to enforce a new tougher series of hospital rules.
 Adding to his new behavior, he seems to becoming more and more agitated by Meredith Grey's (Ellen Pompeo) presence in his life as she is a reminder to him of every mistake he has made over the years.
-Over the course of the season, he becomes resentful of his mentee in General Surgery, Dr. Bailey (Chandra Wilson)'s decision to leave the General Surgery program to embark upon a fellowship in Pediatric Surgery and attempts to prevent it in any way possible; he gives her an uninspiring letter of recommendation and buys a surgical robot for General Surgery to "lure" Dr. Bailey back to the program.
-However, as he finally comes to terms with Dr. Bailey's choice, she confides to the Chief that her husband has left her with an ultimatum - if she takes the fellowship in Pediatrics, he will divorce her.
-Dr. Bailey tells the Chief that she has decided that she will leave her husband herself, but that she still cannot take the Pediatrics fellowship, because she will now be a single mother.
+Over the course of the season, he becomes resentful of his mentee in General Surgery, Dr. Miranda Bailey (Chandra Wilson)'s decision to leave the General Surgery program to embark upon a fellowship in Pediatric surgery and attempts to prevent it in any way possible; he gives her an uninspiring letter of recommendation and buys a surgical robot for General Surgery to "lure" Bailey back to the program.
+However, as he finally comes to terms with Bailey's choice, she confides to the Chief that her husband has left her with an ultimatum - if she takes the fellowship in Pediatrics, he will divorce her.
+Bailey tells the Chief that she has decided that she will leave her husband herself, but that she still cannot take the Pediatrics fellowship, because she will now be a single mother.

-In the sixth season, he has been under a lot of stress.
+In Season 6, he has been under a lot of stress.
 In the episode "New History" many of his colleagues believe he is having an affair due to his odd decisions and mistakes lately, but it is revealed at the end of the episode that the chief has gone back to drinking again.
 At first, he tells Meredith, who he has taken under his wing to help out learning new skills, that he wasn't an alcoholic, but rather in a state of depression, and he promised that his eggnog at Christmas would be his last drink.
 However Meredith discovers him at the bar very drunk, showing that he has indeed relapsed.
 He was given the choice by Derek and the board, to retire early or enter a rehab program where he would receive help for his drinking, and possibly gain his job back.
 Richard contemplated throwing away his career, which caused him and Derek to get in a shouting match.
 He later handed Derek the papers agreeing to enter rehab.
 After rehab, Richard returns as a General Surgery attending and performs awake surgery on Harper Avery.
-On the day of the shooting, he enters the hospital against police orders and presumably convinces Gary Clarke to shoot himself.
+On the day of the shooting, he enters the hospital against police orders and presumably convinces Gary Clark (Michael O'Neill) to shoot himself.